MrClock8163/GeoComPy/docs/introduction.rst

 .. seealso::

-    Connection methods are discussed in more detail in :ref:`page_connections`.
+    Communication methods are discussed in more detail in :ref:`page_connections`.

 Protocols
 ---------